aryan109/Gaze_controller/README.md

 - paths are set according to linux convention

 ## Documentation
-*TODO:* Include any documentation that users might need to better understand your project code.
-For instance, this is a good place to explain the command line arguments that your project supports.

 You can run `python app.py -h` to see description of supported command line arguments.